View Road Hospital

 View Road Hospital was located at View Road, off Admiralty Road West, in Woodlands, Singapore.
 It was used as a branch of Woodbridge Hospital (now the Institute of Mental Health) used for occupational therapy for long term schizophrenia patients until it was closed in 2001.
-The has been used on two occasions as a foreign workers dormitory known as View Road Lodge on two occasions from 2008 to 2017.
+It had been used on two occasions as a foreign workers dormitory known as View Road Lodge on two occasions from 2008 to 2017.
 It is now unoccupied.